scripting/opml.org/README.md

 # opml.org

-A repository to back up the opml.org website.
+This repo contains projects that are associated with the <a href="http://opml.org/">opml.org</a> website.